zmeri/PC-SAFT/README.md

 ## Dependencies

 The Numpy and Scipy packages are required.
 The core functions have been written in C++ to improve calculation speed, so [Cython](http://cython.org/) is needed, along with the [Eigen](https://github.com/eigenteam/eigen-git-mirror) package for linear algebra.
+For unit testing pytest is used.

 ## Compiling with Cython